tytydraco/yessleep/out/Best_Friends_Forever__The_Bar_at_the_Edge_of_Reality_FINALE.md

 I looked at him in surprise, the weight of his words sinking in.
 He meant eternity.
 The endless, looming amount of time I suddenly had before me.
 But he wouldn’t still be here…would he?

 My surprised glance turned to squinting.
-I’d never really noticed since it was so different than the auras I usually saw, but he *did* have one.
+I’d never really paid it much notice since it was so different than the auras I usually saw, but he *did* have one.
 Instead of a glow, it was more of a shadow, a shifting dark edge that seemed to *absorb* energy rather than exude it.
 Thin, like an outline made with a black marker, but strong.
 And more importantly: endless.
 I knew that energy; Henri had it, and now I carried it with me.
-I couldn’t believe I hadn’t noticed it before.
+I remembered noticing Asher's void-like aura when we'd first met, knowing that it meant he was more dangerous than he looked; I couldn't believe I'd forgotten about it after that.
+Other priorities, I guess.

 I felt like screaming with joy and crying with relief all at once.
 I settled for grinning.
 “You…you’re immortal.”